-Date When Celebrated : This holiday is celebrated on the second Monday in October
+Date When Celebrated: This holiday is observed on the second Monday in October

 Native American Day – Originated in the state of California, this day has been around since 1939.
 It wasn’t until 1977, that Indigenous People Day began to take root.
 Often also called “Native American Day”, it is more widespread, with international meaning than the original Native American Day.
 More on Native American Day

-Columbus Day - This holiday was originated in 1972, to honor and celebrate Christopher Columbus, who was the first person to discover America.
-Over the past few decades, many have come to the realization that Columbus wasn't the first person, not even the first European to land in, and "discover" America.
+Columbus Day – This holiday originated in 1972, to honor and celebrate Christopher Columbus, who was the first person to discover America.
+Over the past few decades, many have comerealizedt Columbus wasn’t the first person, not even the first European to land in, and “discover” America.
 Many say he did not even discover America, as in 1492 he did not land on the mainland of the American continent.
 It also became widely recognized that Europeans often came as conquerors, and worse.
 More on Columbus Day

-Leif Erikson Day - Around 1002 A.D.
+Leif Erikson Day – Around 1002 A.D.
 Leif Erikson from Greenland, a European country, sailed down the eastern coast of North America as far as New Foundland, and his crew spent the winter there.
-While has was the first European to come to America, he was not the first.
-Indigenous people....
-Native Americans.... were already there.
+While he was the first European to come to America, he was not the first.
+Indigenous people… Native Americans…. were already there.
 More on Leif Erikson Day

 All of this leads us to today....
 Indigenous People Day